petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/search-results-behavior.md

 A result summary includes the information from a document that the asset's developer felt is most useful to those searching for the asset.
 Each asset can have different fields included in the summary.
 For assets with text content, a common summary format includes the title and some of the content, with title displayed first.
 The asset type always appears on the second line, and a snippet of the content that matches the search term is on the last line.
 Assets without content fields, like Documents and Media documents, display the description instead.

 !!! note
     Users are different.
-Only the User's full name and the asset type (User) appear in User result summaries.
+Only the user's full name and the asset type (User) appear in user result summaries.

 ![For users, only the user's full name appears for summary.](./search-results-behavior/images/03.png)